SujataGutte/SoftwareTestingProjects/README.md

 # SoftwareTestingProjects
-All manual testing project with document  like testplan testcases
+All manual testing project with document  like testplan testcases are mension here